As California reopens from pandemic, Bay Area residents describe life changes

 The pandemic stirred a variety of emotions and feelings within just about everyone.

 "It felt like I was living the same day over and over day again.
 I couldn't differentiate work from personal life sometimes.
-It was very lonely at times for me because I live alone and were encouraged not to mix-and-mingle," Brumfield said.
+It was very lonely at times for me because I live alone," she said.

 Advertisement